OnetapInc/chromy/README.md

 ##### .pdf()

 Exports a current page's printing image as a PDF data.
-This function is supported only in headless mode.
+This function is supported only in headless mode (since Chrome60).

 See examples: [examples/screenshot.js](examples/screenshot.js)